4paradigm/OpenMLDB/docs/en/reference/arch/core_data_structure.md

 ### Skip List

 Skip lists were initially proposed by William Pugh in 1990 in their paper, [Skip Lists: A Probabilistic Alternative to Balanced Trees](https://15721.courses.cs.cmu.edu/spring2018/papers/08-oltpindexes1/pugh-skiplists-cacm1990.pdf).
-Skip lists employ a probability equilibrium strategy, unlike strict equilibrium strategies used in balanced trees.
+Skip lists employ a probabilistic balancing strategy instead of strict balancing strategy used in balanced trees.
 This approach significantly simplifies and speeds up element insertion and deletion compared to balanced trees.
 Skip lists can be considered an extension of the basic linked list data structure by introducing multi-level indexes to enable fast localization and lookup operations.
 They offer the flexibility of data management associated with linked lists, with data lookup and insertion having a time complexity of O(logn).

 ![img](images/core_data_structure/1.png)